rubendahl/tripletex-php/docs/Api/LedgervoucherApi.md

 );
 $id = 56; // int | ID of voucher containing the attachment to delete.
 $version = 56; // int | Version of voucher containing the attachment to delete.
-$send_to_inbox = True; // bool | Should the attachment be sent to inbox rather than deleted?
+$send_to_inbox = false; // bool | Should the attachment be sent to inbox rather than deleted?
-$split = True; // bool | If sendToInbox is true, should the attachment be split into one voucher per page?
+$split = false; // bool | If sendToInbox is true, should the attachment be split into one voucher per page?

 try {
     $apiInstance->deleteAttachment($id, $version, $send_to_inbox, $split);